Spread the love

 The Sherpa people are the native inhabitants of the Mount Everest region, and they have long been an integral part of the mountain’s history.
 The Sherpas are renowned for their knowledge of the mountain and their skill as mountaineers, and they play an important role in helping climbers reach the summit.
 The Sherpas are an incredibly hardy people, and their knowledge of the mountain has been passed down through generations.

-See also Spotting Wildlife at Rockhampton's Natural Wonders
+See also Raising Happy and Healthy Kids at Natural Wonders Daycare

 The Sherpas are also known for their hospitality and kindness, and they are often the first people to greet climbers when they arrive in the region.
 The Sherpas are an important part of the Mount Everest experience, and their presence is a reminder of the mountain’s long and fascinating history.